Mislearning from Censored Data: The Gambler's Fallacy and Other Correlational Mistakes in Optimal-Stopping Problems: Introduction

-In this example and other natural optimal-stopping problems, agents tend to stop when early draws are deemed ``good enough,'' leading to an asymmetric censoring of experience.
-When a manager discovers a very strong candidate early in the hiring cycle, she stops her recruitment efforts and future managers do not observe what alternative candidates she would have found for the same job opening with a longer search.
-This endogenous \emph{censoring effect} interacts with the gambler's fallacy bias and leads to pessimistic inference about the labor pool.
-Suppose Alice's predecessors held the correct beliefs about the labor pool, and the qualities of different candidates are objectively independent.
-Predecessors with below-average early interviewees continue searching, but they are systematically surprised because their subsequent interviewees also turn out to be below-average half of the time, contrary to their (false) expectations of positive reversals after bad initial outcomes.
-When these managers communicate their disappointment to Alice, she becomes overly pessimistic about the labor pool.
-This pessimism informs Alice's stopping strategy and affects the kind of (censored) experience that she communicates to future managers in turn.
+In this example, agents tend to stop when early draws are deemed ``good enough,'' causing an asymmetric truncation of experience.
+When a manager discovers a sufficiently strong candidate early in the hiring cycle, she stops her recruitment efforts and does not observe what additional candidates would have been found for the same job opening with a longer search.
+This endogenous \emph{censoring effect} on histories interacts with the gambler's fallacy bias and generates pessimistic inference about the labor pool.
+Managers continue searching only when their early candidates are below-average.
+They misinterpret subsequent above-average candidates as the expected positive reversal after bad initial outcomes, not as strong signals about the labor pool.
+On the other hand, they are surprised by subsequent below-average candidates since their bias leads them to understate the likelihood of bad streaks, misreading consecutive bad draws as very strong negative signals about the pool.
+That is, after bad early draws, managers under-infer from subsequent good draws but over-infer from subsequent bad draws.
+On average, they communicate an over-pessimistic impression of the labor pool to future junior managers.
+This pessimism informs the junior managers' stopping strategy and affects the kind of censored history they observe and the new beliefs they pass down to their own successors.